IFRC-Secretariat/espocrm-cva-duplicate-check/README.md

 - `custom\Espo\Custom\DuplicateCheckEntityType\Finder`

-#### Import validation

-The `beforeSave` `Import` [hooks](https://docs.espocrm.com/development/hooks/) are run before an `Import` entity is saved:

-- `custom\Espo\Custom\Hooks\Import\CheckFieldValues` runs validation checks on the import:
-    - The entity type is either `CashDistribution` or `DuplicateCheck`
-    - The action is `create` (not update)
-    - Duplicate checking is not set to skip
-    - All selected fields are custom fields or `name` (not built-in fields)
-    - No selected fields are read-only fields
-    - Fields aren't selected multiple times in the field mapping
-    - Required fields are set in the field mapping

-- `custom\Espo\Custom\Hooks\Import\SetFieldValues` sets the value of the field `action` so that only import is allowed.

 #### Setting teams field as teams of creating user

 `assignTeam` `beforeSave` [hooks](https://docs.espocrm.com/development/hooks/) are added for `CashDistribution` and `DupilcateCheck` in `custom\Espo\Custom\Hooks\`.
 These set the `teams` field to be the team of the user creating the entity.
-This functionality is important because the `teams` field is used in permissions and visibility - users are only able to see data where the `teams` field of the data contains the team the user is in.
+This functionality is critical because the `teams` field is used in permissions and visibility - users are only able to see data where the `teams` field of the data contains the team the user is in.

 This functionality was added as [hooks](https://docs.espocrm.com/development/hooks/) for the purpose of version control, however it can alternatively be added in the front-end via the formula manager: `Admin → Entity Manager → {Entity} → Formula → Before Save Custom Script` with the following code: